anshuldante/ai-ds-ml-Theory/the-essential-elements-of-predictive-analytics-and-data-mining/readme.md

 ## **Finding the solution**

 * **Search the solution space**
-  * Nothing to prove: if you're verifying an outcome having chosen the variables an predictors right, you're not doing data mining.
+  * Nothing to prove: if you're verifying an outcome having chosen the variables and predictors right, you're not doing data mining.
     * It is not testing hypotheses.
     * Data mining is data driven and exploratory
     * Validation is not the same as hypothesis testing.